devowlio/wp-changelog/plugins/real-cookie-banner.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 2.0.3 (2021-05-14)

+### fix

+* customizer does not work when WP Fastest Cache is active (CU-jq9aua)
+* multilingual plugins like Weglot and TranslatePress should show more options in Consent Forwarding setting

 ## 2.0.2 (2021-05-12)